o0ragman0o/LibCLL/readme.md

 ##Storage Structures
-The two structs that  are used are the DoubleLinkNode and the LinkedList which contrains a mapping of DoubleLinkNode.
+The two structs that  are used are the DoubleLinkNode and the LinkedList which contains a mapping of DoubleLinkNode.
 Mutations to State are most expensive when inserting a new node and can write upto 7 slots; 4 for links, 1 for dataIndex, 1 for size and 1 for newNodeKey.
 When index data is known to be unique, it can itself be used as the node keys and so dataIndex and newNodeKey